Welcome to Year Two!

 We are so excited to meet all of you and welcome you into our Classes!
 Year 2 is an exciting year.

-We are supported by Mrs Bholat, Mrs Billy, Mrs Khalifa, Mrs Kapadia and Mrs Ahmedabadi
+and we are supported by Mrs Bholat, Miss Doyle and Mrs Michie

 We will be adding lots of pictures of our exciting activities onto Class Dojo as the year goes on to show how much we are learning every single day.
 So remember to check our page regularly to keep up to date!

 Ways to Help at Home

 We encourage the children to read every day - both in school and at home.
 This can be their RWI book, their bug club book, a book from the school library, a book on BugClub or any other book they want to read!
 When you read with your child, please make sure to fill in their reading record and don't forget to date their 'read around the world challenge in the back of their reading records.